UoW-ATM/Mercury/README.rst

 Quickstart
 ==========

+NEW!
+Docker versions are available for:
+ - the command line interface (CLI) version:
+ - the notebook version:
+ - the GUI version (coming soon):

+Docker allows you to use the model on any OS without installing anything except a docker environment (see https://www.docker.com/get-started/).
+If you want to run the model natively, see below.

 Mercury has been tested on ubuntu-like machines and to a lesser extent Windows, using anaconda.
 Python 3.10 is recommended, Python 3.12 will raise issues.

 Installation
 ------------